sambanova/ai-starter-kit/README.md

 ### Use SambaNova Cloud (Option 1)

-SambaNova Cloud allows you to interact with multiple open-source models.
 You can find more information and get your API key on the [SambaNova Cloud webpage](https://cloud.sambanova.ai).

 Integrate SambaNova Cloud LLMs with this AI starter kit by updating the API information.
 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`: